Glutamate rich 5

 Glutamate rich protein 5 is a protein in humans encoded by the ERICH5 gene, also known as chromosome 8 open reading frame 47 (C8orf47).

 Gene

 The ERICH5 gene is located on human chromosome 8 at 8q22.2 and spans 29 kb on the plus strand of the DNA.
 ERICH5 contains three exons and two introns.
 ERICH5 is also known as C8orf47 and glutamate rich 5.

 Protein

 Isoforms

-The ERICH5 protein has two isofroms.
+The ERICH5 protein has two isoforms.
 The longest isofrom, isofrom 1, spans 1,550 base pairs and is composed of 374 amino acids.
 The second isoform lacks the third and final exon and is 596 base pairs long.

 Domains and motifs

 ERICH5 contains one conserved domain, a domain of unknown function called DUF4573.
 ERICH5 is predicted to contain two highly conserved motifs, an APC/C binding motif and the LIG_FHA_2 motif.
 The APC/C motif spans amino acid 222-226 and serves as a binding site for the anaphase-promoting complex.
 The LIG_FHA_2 motif is involved in the cell checkpoint pathway and is found in many proteins localized in the nucleus that regulate cell cycle.